Call for Proposals

 - Wherever possible, include an on-campus component based on what was learned from the experience

-All student applications must be accompanied with support from an on-campus mentor through the Mentor Support Form (.docx).
+All student applications must be accompanied with support from an on-campus mentor through the Mentor Support Form (.pdf).
 Mentors may be faculty members or members of the professional staff at the College.

 Examples of Past Funded Mini Grant Proposals

 Mini Grant projects can occur within an almost infinite number of forms.
-To give an idea how Mini Grants can be crafted, consider these examples from past projects:
+To give an idea how Mini Grants can be crafted, consider these examples:

 - Two Communication Sciences and Disorders students accompanied their clinical instructor to Burundi, Africa, to learn about local issues for speech-impaired students and to assist teachers in identifying, assessing, and treating speech disorders.